MANUAL SAFETY INSTALLATION AND GLOCK PISTOL WORK

 Lifetime warranty on parts and labor to the original customer when installed by Ten-Ring Precision, Inc.

-NOTE: If you have altered the trigger mechanism to shorten the stroke or remove “take-up” slack the safety such as the Fulcrum or Ghost trigger mechanism the safety will not work.
-Also, if you restrict the trigger stroke on a Glock pistol and use it for self defense carry you are creating a dangerous situation if you are ever caught in a high pressure, intense situation.
+NOTE 2:When you restrict the trigger stroke on a Glock pistol and use it for self defense carry you are creating a great danger if you are ever caught in a high pressure situation.
 I do not recommend any trigger that shortens the reset or removes all the slack from the trigger.
 The slack is there for yours and others safety.
 Removing slack is great for competition pistols, but not for self defense.

 The safety is composed of five parts including the mounting block which is replaced with one machined out to accept the new parts.
 A 3/32″ slot is cut into the left side of the frame for the actual safety lever to work.
 The left photo shows the internal parts in place and the right photo shows the parts before installation which are the safety lever (top), tension spring, pressure plate, trigger bar guide, and the mounting block.